 Your customers and buyers will have a smartphone on or near them regardless of whether they are in a store, taking the train, watching a movie or reading a newspaper.

-According to this Techcrunch post US consumers spend 5 hours per day on mobile device.
+According to this Techcrunch post, US consumers spend 5 hours per day on mobile devices.

 Most of that time is taken up by apps, with even TV falling behind in terms of popularity.